Home

 11.15 Within the period of recall as provided in Section 18.19 if:

-(a) an employee is reinstated to the same occupational title or another occupational title in the same labor grade and seniority sequence, his rate is to remain in the same position or step in the rate range as when he ceased active employment with time accumulated in the previous occupational title credited toward the next progression increase, or
+(a) an employee is reinstated to the same occupational title or another occupational title in the same labor grade and seniority sequence, their rate is to remain in the same position or step in the rate range as when they ceased active employment with time accumulated in the previous occupational title credited toward the next progression increase, or

-(c) an employee is reinstated to an occupational title in a different seniority grouping than when active employment ceased, his rate shall be determined as for a new hire, or
+(c) an employee is reinstated to an occupational title in a different seniority grouping than when active employment ceased, their rate shall be determined as for a new hire, or

 (d) general increases occurring while an employee is on lay off will be reflected in the employee’s base rate at the time of reinstatement and will not affect the eligibility date of the next progression increase.